 Betty can now take credit card payments on-site as long as there is a Verizon cellphone signal (marginal in Bodie).
 We prefer, however, that you pay online.
 (Please use the registration button above.)
 Cancellation refunds are on a sliding scale.
 For example, if the workshop is full and you cancel at the last minute and I can’t find a replacement, then there is no refund.

-We’ll drive to the region on Monday morning, overnighting in Lee Vining, or–closest town with overnight accommodations–Bridgeport (the workshop fee does not include accommodations and food).
+We’ll drive to the region on Friday, overnighting in Lee Vining, or–closest town with overnight accommodations–Bridgeport (the workshop fee does not include accommodations and food, except for lunch on Saturday).

-In Bodie we start by the Methodist Church at approximately 5 p.m. and explore from there.
+In Bodie we start by the Methodist Church at approximately 5 p.m. and explore from there after a short orientation/safety meeting.
 Please ask for your two-day photography pass (Sederquist workshop) at the gate and put this pass in your vehicle.
+We ask that you park just beyond the main visitor parking lot.
 The park closes to regular visitors at 6 p.m.
 We’ll be exploring the magnificent high-altitude sunset and early evening light, followed by what should be (weather permitting) outstanding full-moon photography over the ghost town.
-Thursday is our optional Mono Lake “secret places” add-on.
-We’ll be sending out a detailed schedule about a week before the workshop.
+Saturday morning we’ll be starting out at sunrise, both to enjoy the ghost town while there are no people there (other visitors don’t arrive until 9 a.m.) and because we are required to be out of the central part of Bodie by noon.
+After lunch we’ll explore the stamp mill.
+We’ll spend Saturday afternoon resting and perhaps doing some critiques, then on Sunday, weather permitting, we’ll be exploring the sunrise on the north shore of Mono Lake.
+Later in the day we might explore the Sagehen Creek area.

 Food & Lodging

 Bodie itself does not have overnight lodging open to the public.
 The nearest towns with lodging are Bridgeport and Lee Vining, both along U.S. Highway 395.
-Many motels can be found here, although in October you are advised to make reservations early, as hundreds of people converge in the region to photograph the beautiful fall aspens.
+Many motels can be found here, although in fall you are advised to make reservations early, as hundreds of people converge in the region to photograph the beautiful fall aspens.
+Motels fill fast so check the links below for listings!

 Bridgeport, to the north, is the closest, about a half hour drive from Bodie.
 Here’s a list of overnight lodgings.